BenTheCloudGuy/lab-ansible-101/docs/README.md

 # Show Creating Ansible Role / talk about what this is and the folder structure
 ansible-galaxy init sample.role

-# KISS #

-When it comes to DevOps I can’t say this enough…

-KISS..
-Simply put Complexity Kills productivity, ALWAYS.
-Keep it Simple Stupid..

-The More complex a solution is, the more effort and work that will go into maintaining it..
-This is the antithesis to what DevOps is supposed to be.
-Avoid Monolithic solutions.
-Learn to modularize your solutions.

-Your not a Dev, so don’t try to be one.
-Just because DEV comes first in DevOps doesn’t mean you need become a DEV.
-When you are designing your Solution, don’t “write code” in your solutions..
-Often the languages are not designed for this (HCL/YAML/JSON)
-If an advanced “Code” solution is needed - then have your solutions call and consume them or process the results inline.

-# Thoughts #
-Playbooks represent a single solution | You WebApplication with roles used to deplay FrontEnd, Middle Tier, Backend Variables..
-Roles perform a repetive task that is consumed in playbooks.
-Modules are magic

-# Ansible Roles #
-- Reuse and collaborate of common tasks (what we typically think of as modules)
-- Provide full life-cycle mgmt of a solution
-- De-Facto enfocement of standards and policies.

-# Ansible Modules #
-- Sophisticated interactions and logic of a unit of work
-- Jinja, Python, or really any tool.
-- Abstract complexity away from users to make more powerful automation

 ```

 ## Validate Ansible ##